ShreeVakthi18/EvoSec-Evolution-Aware-Adaptive-Cyber-Defense/validation/TEST_RESULTS.md

 - User is classified as **ATTACKER**.
 - Threat counter increases.
 - Dashboard status changes to **ATTENTION REQUIRED**.
-- Live attack alerts are generated continuously.
+- Real-time attack alerts are generated.
 - Adaptive security controls are activated.

 ---

 ## Actual Result

-The adaptive risk engine successfully identified repeated malicious requests and escalated the session to **ATTACKER**.
+The adaptive risk engine successfully detected repeated malicious requests and escalated the session to **ATTACKER**.

 ### Observed Dashboard Metrics